ClintH/remote/README.md

 * Default: Off if useSockets is true

 `minMessageIntervalMs` (number)
 * To prevent message backlogging, the library will silently drop messages if they arrive quicker than this rate.
-Eg, if the value is 100, messages will only be broadcast after 100ms elapses from the last message.
+Eg, if the value is 100, messages will only be broadcast after 100ms elapses since the last message.
-* Keep in mind messages are not cached/queued
+* Keep in mind messages are not cached/queued, they are thrown away
 * Default: 15

 Eg: